 Envirofacts currently contains publicly available GHG data reported for all reporting years from the following industry types: Stationary Fuel Combustion (C), Electricity Generation (D), Aluminum Production (F), Ammonia Manufacturing (G), Cement Production (H), Electronics Manufacturing (I), Ferroalloy Production (K), Glass Production (N), Hydrogen Production (P), Iron and Steel Production (Q), Lead Production (R), Lime Manufacturing (S non-CEMS), Magnesium Production (T), Miscellaneous Uses of Carbonates (U), Nitric Acid Production (V), Petroleum and Natural Gas Systems (W), Petrochemical Production (X), Petroleum Refineries (Y), Phosphoric Acid Production (Z), Pulp and Paper Manufacturing (AA), Use of Electric Transmission and Distribution Equipment (DD), Titanium Dioxide Production (EE), Underground Coal Mines (FF), Zinc Production (GG), Municipal Solid Waste Landfills (HH), Industrial Wastewater Treatment (II), Suppliers of Natural Gas and Natural Gas Liquids (NN), Suppliers of Carbon Dioxide (PP), Manufacture of Electric Transmission and Distribution Equipment (SS), Industrial Waste Landfills (TT), and Injection of Carbon Dioxide (UU).

-Envirofacts was updated in 2010 and 2011 to add GHG data from Suppliers of Petroleum Products (MM) .
-And so GHG data from this industry is now available through Envirofacts.
+Envirofacts will be updated to add 2010 and 2011 GHG data from Suppliers of Petroleum Products (MM) in the coming months.
+GHG data from this industry is available for 2012 and 2013 through Envirofacts.